Jonathan Tucker: Career

 In 2008, he was cast in The Ruins, a thriller based on the novel by Scott Smith and directed by Carter Smith.

 He portrayed emerging artist Patrick Angus in the 2009 film An Englishman in New York, opposite John Hurt as Quentin Crisp.
 The biographical drama chronicles Crisp's later years spent in New York City.
 He then appeared in the 2010 film The Next Three Days with Russell Crowe and Elizabeth Banks, marking his third collaboration with Haggis.

 It was announced in November 2011 that Tucker had signed on to the TV series Parenthood.
 He played the role of Mayor Bob Little from 2011 to 2014.

 Tucker had a main role on the 2014 DirecTV drama series Kingdom.
 He played Jay, a mixed martial artist and son of trainer, Alvey Kulina, for which he was nominated for Best Supporting Actor by Entertainment Weekly, which described his work as "one of the most electric performances on television."

 In 2015, Tucker also appeared in the final five episodes of the TV series Justified on FX as the crazy-eyed Boon — a cross between Billy the Kid and Travis Bickle.

 Continuing his collaboration with Bryan Fuller, having appeared in the second season of Hannibal, Tucker starred as Low-Key Lyesmith in Starz's American Gods, adapted from Neil Gaiman's 2001 novel.

 Tucker co-wrote the song "Champagne Problems" on Nick Jonas' 2016 album Last Year Was Complicated.

+Further down his career in 2017, Tucker provided his face, voice and performance in a famous video game called Call of Duty: WWII as "PFC Robert Zussman".
+His character was one of the main protagonists of the story and his role was respected by the video game community.

 Beginning in 2019, Tucker played Frankie Ryan, a Boston gangster, in the Showtime crime drama City on a Hill.

 In 2021, Tucker played the lead role of CIA operative Bryan Beneventi in the short-lived NBC science fiction series Debris.

 Personal life

 On June 16, 2012, Tucker married Tara Ahamed, daughter of economic historian Liaquat Ahamed.
 They have twins, a son and daughter born May 15, 2019.

 Tucker practices Transcendental Meditation to offset loneliness on film locations.
 He is the founder of the nonprofit organization Pegasus Fund.

-In 2023, Tucker wrote a letter of support for actor Danny Masterson before he was due to be sentenced for two counts of rape.

 In June 2024, he helped evacuate a neighboring family from their home during a home invasion.